Noah2271/Platformer120/README.md

 Game Restart : X

 Parallax Background : X +19
 Complex Camera : W.I.P (27.5 Tentatively, pan camera all the way ONLY on the other side of the level).
-Double Jumping / Wall Jumping : X +19.5
+X Double Jumping / Wall Jumping : X +19.5
 Alternate Player Movement : No
 Juicy Juice: Maybe!
 [26]